-Gingerbread has a long extensive history that dates back to at least the medieval ages were the gingerbread was more like a big slab that was prepared with honey, breadcrumbs, and spices.
+Gingerbread has a long history that dates back to at least the medieval ages.
+Medieval gingerbread was more like a big slab that was prepared with honey, breadcrumbs, and spices.
 The gingerbread slabs were decorated with box leaves and studded with cloves.
 Although some gingerbread may not have actually contained ginger spice, while others were sweetened or thickened with parsnips!

 The first gingerbreads were not actually eaten as part of a dessert or pudding, rather they were included along with the meal or eaten between courses, and it was mainly rich folk who could afford the luxury of gingerbread.